PowerDMARC

 Securing Your Email Sever - A Complete Guide

 Every business owner has faced the problem of an email server being hacked or breached at some point.
-Email accounts are one of the easiest ways to get access to your company’s sensitive data and potentially intimate emails with customers.
+Email accounts are one of the easiest ways to get access to your company’s sensitive data and potentially intimate emails with customers, especially as cybercrime continues to rise significantly.
 So, if you’re an email manager, it is extremely important to have a secure email server that can prevent hackers from getting access to your company’s information through your incoming emails.
+Securing email servers is crucial not only to protect sensitive data and confidential communication but also to ensure business continuity, manage reputation effectively, and maintain legal and regulatory compliance, such as with GDPR.
+Best practices such as encryption, access controls, authentication protocols like SPF, DKIM, and DMARC, transport security like TLS and MTA-STS, email filtering, and multi-factor authentication are essential to mitigate the risks of email-related security breaches, which are often the starting point for broader digital attacks.

 An Overview of Secure Email Server